 When any data is used publicly for any purpose both the Australian Marine Debris Initiative and the data contributor must be acknowledged.
 This information is available by emailing email@example.com with both the location and date of the data being requested.

-We have recently upgraded the Australian Marine Debris Database and recommend you refer to the AMDI DB User Manual for an overview of the public data access page.
+We have recently upgraded the Australian Marine Debris Initiative Database and recommend you refer to the AMDI Database User Manual for an overview of the public data access page.

 I ACCEPT THIS DATA USE AGREEMENT FOR THE AMDI DATABASE – click here to go to the report page